 A Loan Trust enables you to undertake IHT planning without the need to give capital away or to take higher levels of investment risk.
 A Loan Trust is not caught by the gift with reservation rules and is not a transfer of value for IHT purposes.

-With a Loan Trust, money is loaned rather than gifted into Trust, which is then invested (typically within an investment bond), with the growth being held for the benefit of the Trust beneficiaries.
+With a Loan Trust, money is loaned rather than gifted into Trust, which is then invested (typically within an investment bond), for the benefit of the Trust beneficiaries.

 The Settlor of the Trust, or the person who makes the loan into the Trust, retains control and ownership of the loan at all times but is not allowed to access the growth produced.
 On the other hand, the beneficiaries of the Trust are able to access the growth produced by investment of the loan but not the loan itself.
 This is demonstrated as follows.